ga4gh/refget/docs/decision_record.md

 [TOC]

-## 2024-02-21 Schema definition for the sequence collection attributes and process for adding new attribute
+## 2024-02-21 Schema definition for the sequence collection attributes and process for adding new attributes

 ### Decision